UtahDevCo/utahdevco.com/outstatic/content/heroes/cost.md

 publishedAt: '2024-07-26T20:16:54.470Z'
 ---

-Startup excellence starts with keeping costs under control.
+Product excellence starts with keeping costs under control.

 We’ll help you scope your project and provide recommendations for staffing it.
 Bring your CTO, or let us provide one.
 Tap our network of on- and off-shore resources to build a high-performing team that you can afford.